art-santos/uniswap-monitor/README copy.md

 I've took a decision to keep both websockets and http requests on the application so we could keep a pattern closest to the example you've sent.
 I also kept the subgraph part for you to compare the fetched data.
 Thanks a lot for your time and the test.
 I'm very excited for the feedback.

+I also maitened the infura api key codes on the application on pourpuse, so you can run it without havinf to use your ones.
+I that was a public project i would kept them private, of course.

 ## Tasks Completed